How Motif Matching Works

 count_motif(glycan, motif)

-Linkage information in glycomics can be frustratingly incomplete.
+Linkage information in glycomics is often incomplete.
 You might encounter patterns like “??-6”, “a2-?”, or complete unknowns.
-Our matching philosophy is elegantly simple:
+The matching rule is:

 The glycan cannot be more ambiguous than the motif.